10 Ways How Complex PTSD Can Affect Intimate Relationships

 3. Talk to your partner

-Being able to communicate with your partner can be quite important.
+Well, being able to communicate with your partner can be quite important.
 You should be able to talk to them and listen as well.
 This allows you to work out issues and get things accomplished.
 Many experts think communication is one of the top keys to a healthy relationship.

 4. Try to keep the past behind you

 While it can be extremely difficult, you know that your PTSD has been caused by things that have happened in the past.
-When you can keep your mind from going there often and trying your best to stay in the present, this may make a difference in how you feel and could be a necessary part of the treatment process as well.
+When you can keep your mind from going there often and try your best to stay in the present, this may make a difference in how you feel and could be a necessary part of the treatment process as well.

-5. Talk to a therapist
+7. Talk to a therapist

 Working on your CPTSD and relationships may take visiting with a therapist.
 They should be able to talk to you about a treatment plan that is right for you and your symptoms and help you repair your relationship once you start to feel more like yourself.